waku-org/nwaku/docs/tutorial/db-migration.md

 # Database Migration
-This tutorial explains how nim-waku handles database updates and migrate old databases to the new schema.
+This tutorial explains the database migration process in nim-waku.

 # Contributors Guide
 ## Database Migration Flow
 For tracking the database version, nim-waku utilizes the built-in `user-version` variable that Sqlite provides.
 The [user-version](https://github.com/status-im/nim-waku/blob/d4974049d9d3f61dab16223be5dcbb1325b1f7a0/waku/v2/node/storage/sqlite.nim#L33) MUST be bumped up for every update on the database e.g, table schema/title change.
 Each update should be accompanied by a migration script to move the content of the old version of the database to the new version.
 The script MUST be added to the respective folder as explained in [Migration Folder Structure](#migration-folder-structure) with the proper naming as given in [ Migration Script Naming](#migration-file-naming-).
 When connecting to the database, the
 Migration works by checking the `user_version` pragma of the database against the desired `user_version` of the application.
 In case that the database `user_version` is behind the most recent version, the migration will take place in which a series of migration scripts located in the folder will be executed to bring the database to the most updated version.